Demonstrators in Havana protest shortages, rising prices

 About 2 1/2 hours into the march, some protesters pulled up cobblestones and threw them at police, at which point officers began arresting people and the marchers dispersed.

+AP journalists counted at least 20 people who were taken away in police cars or by individuals in civilian clothes.

+“The people came out to express themselves freely, and they are repressing and beating them,” Rev. Jorge Luis Gil, a Roman Catholic priest, said while standing at a street corner in Centro Habana.

-A group of government supporters also arrived in the area shouting slogans in favor of the late President Fidel Castro and the revolution.
-Some of them assaulted a cameraman and an AP photographer.
+About 300 people close to the government then arrived with a large Cuban flag shouting slogans in favor of the late President Fidel Castro and the Cuban revolution.
+Some people from the group assaulted an AP videojournalist, disabling his camera, while an AP photojournalist was injured by the police.

+Demonstrations were also held elsewhere on the island, including the small town of San Antonio de los Banos, where people protested power outages and were visited by President Miguel Díaz-Canel.
+He entered a few homes, where he took questions from residents.